 Last year, we made a series of six educational videos with B&H to cover everything from the settings we use on the Canon 5D Mark II to the kind of lenses and equipment I recommend.
 Whether you are just starting out with HDSLR, or want to see the details of my setup and workflow, I think you will find a lot of value in watching.
+The lessons apply to other cameras as well, not just the 5D.
 Enjoy.

 Here is episode one, followed by a transcript.